Kathmandu To Chitwan Travel Guide

 Stopovers along the way

-The bus from Kathmandu to Chitwan makes one stopover for breakfast in between journeys.
+The bus from Kathmandu to Chitwan makes one stopover for breakfast between journeys.
 It is usually made after at least 2 hours of departing.
 Furthermore, your bus driver will stop for refreshments multiple times.
 Note that the cost of your breakfast is not included in the bus ticket price.

 Air Travel from Kathmandu to Chitwan